Digital Wallets Web Header

 Q: How can customers make payments using a digital wallet?

-Customers can make payments using their digital wallets at retailers’ point of sale (POS) systems that accept such payment modes.
+Customers can make payments using their digital wallets at retailers’ point-of-sale (POS) systems that accept such payment modes.
 They must bring their mobile device close to the card reader and authorize the payment.
 The transaction is promptly processed, and the payment is securely transferred.

 Q: What are some popular digital wallets in the market today?